-Cell phone plans change frequently, so it is best to check with your carrier of choice for the most up to date information.
-The information listed below is accurate as of March 2013.
+Cell phone plans change frequently, so it is best to check with your carrier of choice for the most up-to-date information.
+The information provided here is thought to be accurate as of March 2018.

 Having a cell phone without having to sign a contract can be beneficial for some users.

 - Ability to cancel: With a no-contract plan, you have the ability to cancel your service at any time without having to pay a cancellation fee.
 A wireless plan with a service agreement typically carries a lofty fee for early cancellations.